animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > [!WARNING]
 >
 > In the hospital-provided housing that Lily was living in, later, after all of the hospitalizations, I visited for Thanksgiving.
-Her neighbor made food, including pork chops, mashed potatoes, and more, that we ate in her neighbor's unit.
+Her neighbor made food, including pork chops and mashed potatoes, that we ate in her neighbor's unit.
 I went home and got yams I'd made previously before the invitation, not knowing I was going to be spending Thanksgiving there.
 >
 > During that hangout, she told me she had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
 More than that, that they got into a relationship afterwards, and she'd broken up with him.
 >